 Our customers love having quality fresh pasta conveniently delivered to their door.
 That being said, we’re often asked for advice on making fresh pasta.
-It’s great that so many people still enjoy getting hands-on in the kitchen and to discover a hidden talent for the art of pasta making!
+Right now is a great time to start getting hands-on in the kitchen and to discover a hidden talent for the art of pasta making!
 Quite a few of the questions we receive are about the best way to dry fresh pasta before cooking.
 So here are some tips from our expert pasta chefs.
 Or watch the video below for some tips directly from Chef Roberta on drying fresh pasta at home.

 Why do you have to dry fresh pasta before cooking?